Tamannasinghk/video_recommendation_system/README.md

-# video_recommendation_system
+# Video Recommendation System

-I developed a video recommendation system utilizing machine learning and natural language processing.
-The system creates user profiles based on watch history and preferences, analyzes video metadata, and provides personalized recommendations through collaborative and content-based filtering.
-Built with Python .
+This project is a **Video recommendation system** built using Python.
+It fetches user interactions (views, likes, and ratings) and recommends posts using machine learning techniques.
+The app is hosted locally with a simple interface powered by **Streamlit**.

+---

+## Features

+- Fetch data from multiple APIs (users, posts, interactions).
+- Generate recommendations for posts based on user interactions.
+- Interactive UI for easy exploration and recommendations.

+---